 Course Class Resources and Home Study Assessment Information Revision National 5 All classes have a Pupils should use their Written mid unit and The course is split into 4 OneNote class class notebook to revisit end of unit assessments sections:- notebook.
 This can be tasks and revise using for all sections detailed accessed via Office365. class notes and revision in Course Information.
-Computer Systems http://office365.edin.org material regularly.
-(CS) Practical end of unit Software Design and All teaching and learning Revision Guides are not assessments in Development (SDD) materials can be found provided but are Programming, Web and Database Design and in the class notebook. strongly recommended.
+Computer Systems (CS) http://office365.edin.org material regularly.
+Practical end of unit Software Design and All teaching and learning Revision Guides are not assessments in Development (SDD) materials can be found provided but are Programming, Web and Database Design and in the class notebook. strongly recommended.
 Databases.
-Development This includes, course Useful Textbooks (DBDD) notes, revision notes, include: S4 Question Paper Web Design and written tasks, practical Hodder Gibson Prelim (November) Development (WDD) tasks, past papers and How to Pass National 5 solutions.
+Development This includes, course Useful Textbooks (DBDD) notes, revision notes, include: S4 Question Paper Web Design and written tasks, practical Hodder Gibson Prelim (November) Development (WDD) tasks, past papers and How to Pass National 5 Development (WDD) solutions.
 Computing Science: Final SQA award Each unit consists of Second Edition consists of: theory work and Practice practical Bright Red - Study SQA Practical practical tasks.
 This will assessments will be Guide - Nat 5 Assignment worth 50 give pupils the carried out throughout Computing Science marks (31%) . knowledge and skills to the month of Leckie and Leckie - prepare for the course January/February to National 5 Computing SQA written exam (2) assessments. prepare for the SQA Science Success Guide hours) worth 110 Practical Assignment. marks (69%) This qualification is Please ensure latest developed to follow the Each class also has a version of textbooks SQA Practical Course Specification Microsoft Team.
-This are used as structure of Assignment is carried which can be found allows communication course has changed. out in February/March here: with peers and teacher. over 9 periods in class.
-SQA - National 5 Homework tasks and Further consolidation It is an open book assessment deadlines resources can be found assessment but carried will be shared via teams. at: out under exam Heriot Watt Scholar conditions.
-It will Supported Study is Programme include a practical task provided for National 5 Scholar involving a program, pupils on Tuesday and (Pupils have a unique relational database and Thursday lunchtimes as username and website. well as Wednesday's password) after school.
+This are used as structure of Assignment is carried which can be found allows communication course has changed. out in February/March here: with peers and teacher.
+Front on a second details on over 9 periods in class.
+SQA - National 5 Homework tasks and Further consolidation It is an open book assessment deadlines will be shared via teams. resources can be found assessment but carried will be shared via teams.
+Heriot Watt Scholar out under exam conditions.
+It will Supported Study is Programme provided for National 5 Scholar include a practical task pupils on Tuesday and (Pupils have a unique involving a program, relational database and Thursday lunchtimes as username and website. well as Wednesday's password) website. after school.
 BBC Bitesize BBC National 5 CS SQA National 5 exemplar and past exam papers are found here: SQA Past Papers